Fun Ways to Count Down to the Holidays

-For a young builder, LEGO Advent Calendar sets ($29.99-$39.99 at target.com) are a good choice.
+For a young builder, LEGO Advent Calendar sets ($24.99-$44.99 at lego.com) are a good choice.
 Opening a calendar window reveals a new mini figure or model to build each day, for a total of 24 creations.
-Themes for 2020 include LEGO City, LEGO Friends, Star Wars and Harry Potter.

 Apps for Mobile Devices